Sustainable Procurement Program

 Products

-• Recycled content products designated by EPA
+• Recycled content products designated by the Environmental Protection Agency (EPA)

 • WaterSense certified products and services (water-efficient products)

-• Safer Choice labeled products (chemically intensive products that contain safer ingredients)
+• Safer Choice-labeled products (chemically intensive products that contain safer ingredients)

 • Alternative fuels and alternative fuel vehicles

-• Low greenhouse gas-emitting vehicles
+• Low-emission vehicles

 • Products that produce renewable energy